Edith Cowan University Information

 Australian citizens, holders of an Australian permanent humanitarian visa, Australian permanent residents and New Zealand citizens are currently eligible to study in a Commonwealth Supported Place, making these courses free, with no up-front or deferred tuition fee.
 Check ECU's website for details.

-Creative Arts portfolio entry
+Creative Humanities portfolio entry (CHPE)

-• Bachelor of Design (all majors)
+• Bachelor of Design

-• Bachelor of Arts (Visual Arts major only)
+• Bachelor of Visual Arts

-• Bachelor of Media and Communication (Photomedia or Screen Production majors only)
+• Bachelor of Screen Production

 • an introductory letter;